 While many creatures are seasonal, we human beings are not supposed to be that affected.
 But there is evidence that the change in daylight is very important.
-Shorter days and less time outside can have an impact on our wellbeing.
+Shorter days and less time outside can have an impact on our well-being.

 There is a condition called seasonal affective disorder (rather appropriately named SAD for short) thought to affect 10 million Americans, according to Psychology Today.
 Sufferers have depression linked to the change in seasons.
-Symptoms also include sleeping too much, lack of energy and a craving for sweet things or carbs.
+Symptoms also include sleeping too much, lack of energy, and a craving for sweet things or carbs.
 It's like getting ready for hibernation really, except that you don't hibernate.

 The weather and temperature also play their part.
 Some people thrive in cold weather and enjoy the general cosiness of winter.
-Others get very moody and depressed when faced with rainy days, snow, cold and fog.
+Others get very moody and depressed when faced with rainy days, snow, cold, and fog.
 Which are you?
 This will have a bearing on how you cope with the change of season.

 Is the immune system affected by colder weather?
-The immune system is a dynamic defense system which is constantly reacting to external circumstances, so it is not too surprising to think that the approach of winter would play its part in upsetting how it functions.
+The immune system is a dynamic defense system that is constantly reacting to external circumstances, so it is not too surprising to think that the approach of winter would play its part in upsetting how it functions.
 In fact, scientists have recently discovered that the seasons actually affect how human immune system genes work.
 In a study published in Nature Communications in 2015, researchers describe how genes affecting the immune system are more active during the winter months.
-This sounds a good thing and it is, if you are fighting flu.
+This sounds like a good thing and it is, if you are fighting flu.
 But if you have an autoimmune condition where the immune system attacks itself, such as arthritis, your symptoms actually get worse.

-Tips to Deal With the Change of Season
+Tips to Deal with the Change of Season

 You can do a lot to help yourself cope with the arrival of winter, you don't just have to lie back and suffer!